damongolding/immich-kiosk/README.md

 ### Weather Location Configuration Options:

+> [!TIP]
+> If you would prefer to use the location name from OpenWeatherMap's API, add "-api" to the end of the name.
+> e.g. `name: london-api`

 | **Value**   | **Description** |
 |-------------|-----------------|
 | name        | The location’s display name (used in the URL query). |